Hey Hey!

 Get To Know Gabzy: The Afrobeats Star Growing In His Genre-Fluid Glow (Afro Nation 2025 Interview)

-This official interview at Afro Nation Portugal 2025with Gabzy was conducted by Norman Busigu and Hannah Ajala-Rahman.
+This official interview at Afro Nation Portugal 2025 with Gabzy was conducted by Norman Busigu (Womuhai) and Hannah Ajala.
 Special thanks goes to Zeitgeist Agency.

 Norman Busigu and Gabzy at Afro Nation Portugal 2025 - backstage during our interview

-With 30 something-thousand sun kissed spirits whining their waists to Wizkid, Gbese-ing to Burna Boy and dancing to Davido on the sandy shores of the Praia Da Rocha beach in Portugal, Afro Nation currently stands as the world's largest celebration of African music and culture.
+With 30 something-thousand sun kissed spirits from all over the world whining their waists to Wizkid, Gbese-ing to Burna Boy and dancing to Davido on the sandy shores of the Praia Da Rocha beach in Portugal, Afro Nation currently stands as the world's largest celebration of African music and culture.
 I (Norman Busigu) had the privilege of being Official Press during their landmark 2025 edition.

 Image supplied by Afro Nation